 I’ll walk through the process of filling out the Articles of Organization online.

 Zenbusiness and IncFile are running a special where you only pay state fees for your LLC formation!

 The effective date is the “birthday” of the new Limited Liability Company.

-You have the option of having an effective date different from the date it is filed by the Florida Department of State’s office.
+You have the option of having an effective date different from the date it is filed by the Florida Division of Corporation’s office.
 The effective date can be up to 5 business days prior to the date of submission or up to 90 days after the date of receipt.

 If you just want to use the date the state files the paperwork, leave this section blank.